 - German chamomile: Since it can reach up to 2 feet tall, this variety needs more room.
 Aim for a pot at least 12 inches wide and 12 inches deep or larger.
 This variety could do well in 10-gallon grow bags, which measure 12 inches wide and 16 inches deep.

 - What type of pot should I use?
 The main thing to consider here is moisture level.
 Since chamomile doesn’t like soggy soil, terra cotta, clay or fabric containers are preferable to plastic or glazed ceramic because they dry more easily in between waterings.

 If you’re using a pot or container, be sure it has a drainage hole or two to keep the roots from rot and decay.

 - Fill the container with loose, good quality potting soil.
-(Never use garden soil for container plants, as it can harbor pests and diseases.)
-Consider adding extra perlite to the potting mix or a rock layer to the bottom of the pot as well.
-Some also recommend mixing in succulent plant mix to help control moisture levels.
+(Never use garden soil for container plants, as it can harbor pests and diseases and can hold in too much moisture.)

-- Next, find a spot on your patio, deck or balcony that gets full to partial sun at least 6-8 hours per day.
+- Find a spot that gets full to partial sun at least 6-8 hours per day.
 Chamomile is especially sensitive to high temps, so if you’re in a hot climate that hits 100 degrees or more, pull it into the shade on the hottest days and give it extra water.

-How to take care of a potted chamomile plant
+How to take care of chamomile in pots